Inuka

-Inuka (Inuit for "Silent Stalker") was a male polar bear and one of the mascots of the Singapore Zoo.
+Inuka (Inuit for "foreboding strength") was a male polar bear and one of the mascots of the Singapore Zoo.
 Born and housed in a climate-controlled enclosure, he was the world's only "tropical polar bear".

 Biography

 Inuka was born in the Singapore Zoo in 1990, the result of an extensive breeding programme run by the zoo and was the first and only polar bear to be born in the tropics.
 There have been four polar bears at Singapore Zoo altogether—Nanook, Sheba and their offspring Inuka, as well as another female, Anana.

 Nanook and Sheba arrived at the Singapore Zoo in 1978, from Assiniboine Park Zoo in Canada and Cologne Zoo in Germany respectively.
 Nanook was 11 months old and was captured in the wild, while Sheba was 14 months old and born in captivity.
 To ease them in, they arrived in the early hours of the morning when the temperature was coolest.
 Like most zoo animals, one of each sex was brought in for mating and conservation purposes.
 Anana, a female polar bear caught in the wild, arrived from Canada in 1979.
 She died in 1999.

 On 26 December 1990, Sheba gave birth to a 350-gram male cub.
 The cub was named Inuka, chosen from amongst 390 names suggested in a nationwide naming contest.
 More than 10,000 entries were received, including names like Arctos and Shardik.

 In 1993, The Straits Times named Inuka as one of "28 people and things to call our own", alongside national swimmer Joscelin Yeo, the Vanda Miss Joaquim and the Singapore Sling.

 Inuka's father, Nanook, died on 29 December 1995 at the age of 18.
 He had been suffering from chronic heart disease and lung disease.
 The Singapore-born polar bear was raised by his mother Sheba.
 Sheba died on 15 November 2012 at the age of 35.
 She had been under treatment since September 2012 for loss of strength in her hind limbs, but her condition worsened and was put down after a close evaluation showed that her prognosis was poor.

-In 2000, more than 300 guests had free cake at Inuka's 10th birthday bash, where limited Inuka notebooks were also given away.
+In 2000, 300 guests had free cake at Inuka's 10th birthday bash.
 In 2001, Inuka was named by the Singapore Zoo as a possible replacement for the ageing orangutan Ah Meng as the zoo's mascot, among other candidates like elephant Sang Raja and orangutan Hong Bao.
 However, nothing materialised.

 Inuka has been adopted by the SPH Foundation, which is the charity arm of Singapore Press Holdings (SPH), since birth.
 SPH co-organises events together with Wildlife Reserves Singapore (WRS), such as his birthday parties.
-The foundation contributes about S$95,000 annually to the Wildlife Conservation Fund, which covers the adoption of Inuka and other zoo sponsorships.